 We are Pet Owners Too and We Understand Grief

 All of us at Peaceful Pets Aquamation are pet owners too, and we understand that facing the death of a pet or even a pet with a serious illness can be emotionally devastating.
-We encourage you to speak with your veterinarian and, if needed, a grief counselor, when the time is near.
+We encourage you to speak with your veterinarian and, if needed, a grief counselor to obtain grief support, when the time is near.
 You need clear information regarding treatment in order to evaluate all of your options, including the most difficult decisions.

-Dr. Sandra Grossman offers all Peaceful Pets clients one free telephone consultation or a free visit to one of her pet loss groups.
-Contact her at: firstname.lastname@example.org.
+Dr. Sandra Grossman offers all Peaceful Pets clients discounted telephone consultations.
+Contact her at: email@example.com.

 Dr. Sandra Grossman